Fly-CL: A Fly-Inspired Framework for Enhancing Efficient Decorrelation and Reduced Training Time in Pre-trained Model-based Continual Representation Learning: Conclusion

 \section{Conclusion}

 In this work, inspired by the decorrelation mechanism in the fly olfactory circuit, we propose an efficient CL framework, Fly-CL.
 Fly-CL significantly reduces computational overhead during training while achieving competitive performance compared to SOTA methods.
 This framework integrates several key components: data normalization, feature extraction, sparse random projection with top-$k$ operation, and streaming ridge classification, each contributing to the overall efficiency and effectiveness of the system.
-This work establishes that neurobiological principles---particularly sparse coding and progressive decorrelation---can effectively address fundamental efficiency-accuracy trade-offs in artificial continual learning systems.
+Ultimately, this work demonstrates that neurobiological principles, particularly sparse coding and progressive decorrelation, can effectively address the efficiency-accuracy trade-off in artificial continual learning systems.